Measuring Name Concentrations through Deep Learning: Introduction

 The results of our quantitative analyses have important practical implications for the risk evaluation of MDBs.
 The three major credit rating agencies (CRAs) each take different approaches to incorporating concentration risk into their evaluation criteria.
 While Moody's and Fitch follow a more qualitative approach, S\&P's methodology is based on the GA derived in \cite{GordyLuetkebohmert2013}.
 The latter has originally been developed to evaluate concentration risks in commercial banks' loan portfolios which even for relatively small portfolios are substantially larger than typical MDB portfolios and hence are much less concentrated.
-The S\&P's approach has been criticized for various reasons (see for instance \cite{Perraudin2016} and \cite{Humphrey2018}).
+The S\&P's approach has been criticized for various reasons (see for instance \cite{Perraudin2016} and \cite{Humphrey2015,Humphrey2018}).
 It has been specifically recommended in \cite{CAFReview2022} that MDB capital adequacy frameworks should appropriately account for concentration risk in MDB portfolios and that rating agencies’ methodologies should be further evaluated in this respect (compare Recommendations 1B on p.
 28 and 4 on p.
 41).
-The recent study \cite{LuetkebohmertSesterShen2023} addresses this task and shows that the GA can substantially overestimate name concentration risk in MDB portfolios and thus may significantly reduce MDBs' overall lending headroom.
-Our novel DL-based approach that is tailored to small and concentrated portfolios implies a significant reduction of capital requirements.
-In this way, our accurate NN-based GA may lead to an increased lending capacity for MDBs, which ultimately can be used to support physical and social development goals.\\
+The recent study \cite{LuetkebohmertSesterShen2023} addresses this task and shows that the S\&P's approach can substantially overestimate name concentration risk in MDB portfolios.
+This, in turn, may significantly reduce MDBs' overall lending headroom.
+Indeed, theoretical work by \cite{BakerWurgler2015} indicates that stricter capital requirements may lead to an increase in banks' costs of capital which in turn decreases their lending capacity.
+Empirical work in \cite{PeekRosengren1997,HoustonJamesMarcus1997,BernankeLown1991,HancockLaingWilcox1995, BrinkmannHorvitz1995}, suggests that banks adjust their lending after capital shocks. \cite{KashyapSteinHanson2010} provide evidence that higher capital requirements may lead to a reduction in lending and a shift of lending activities to the shadow banking sector.
+Although MDBs are unregulated institutions and therefore not subject to specific capital requirements, they rely heavily on bond markets for wholesale funding (as opposed to commercial banks which have deposits as funding source).
+This creates a strong incentive for them to maintain high credit ratings, which in turn imposes conditions on capital they must hold, particularly to mitigate name concentration risk -- a major and barely diversifiable risk factor, especially given their development mandate. \cite{Humphrey2017} shows how the assessment of MDBs' financial strength by rating agencies has a demonstrably significant impact on their scope for lending and thus on the achievement of their development goals.
+The important role of rating agencies for access to the capital markets was also pointed out in a more general context, for example in \cite{Kruck2016}.
+Further, \cite{bolton2012credit} and \cite{becker2011did} show how competition among rating agencies can reduce market efficiency.
+With regard to MDBs, \cite{Settimo2019} suggests that the rating methodologies should take more appropriate account of the special features of MDB portfolios, which would then lead to greater scope for MDB lending.
+Our novel DL-based approach offers a solution to this problem in providing a fast and accurate methodology that is tailored to small and concentrated portfolios such as MDB portfolios.
+Our empirical results document that the approach is very accurate and suggests a substantial reduction in capital adequacy requirements.
+In this way and in light of the above mentioned literature, our accurate NN-based GA may lead to an increased lending capacity for MDBs, which ultimately can be used to support physical and social development goals.